What documents should I have to make sure I get a good tenant?

 If the applicant has lived in the UK since before 1988 but doesn’t have documents to prove so.
 They should inform you of how long they’ve lived in the UK, and you contact the Landlord Checking Service who will let you know whether they have the right to rent and supply you with the relevant documents.

 Copies of a period of bank statements can be requested, the common term being the previous 3 months.
-This will help gauge the applicant’s long-term spending habits to give a good idea on how well they manage their money, as well as commitment to paying for rent.
-Keep an eye out for ones that seem to consistently sit closely to a £0 balance or fall into an unauthorised overdraft.
+This will help gauge the applicant’s long-term spending habits to give a good idea of how well they manage their money, as well as their commitment to paying for rent.
+Keep an eye out for ones that seem to consistently sit close to a £0 balance or fall into an unauthorised overdraft.
 This could be seen as displaying bad money management.

 For employed applicants, obtaining a period of their previous three months’ payslips shows commitment; it’ll prove they’ve been in continuous employment for at least three months.
 It should provide some reassurance that they are of good financial standing and are able to comfortably fund their living expenses.

 For self-employed applicants, an SA302, also known as a self-assessment tax return, will help give a clearer understanding of their income.
 It will show figures relating to payments from all employers, profits from UK land and property, dividends, or profits from UK companies etc. It’ll help piece together a better idea of their financial income situation.

 Should I get references for my tenants, when I reference a tenant?